Jayian1890/DHT_Hunter/README.md

 ### VS Code Integration

-The project includes VS Code configuration files for both Meson and CMake.
+The project includes VS Code configuration files for Meson.
 To use Meson in VS Code:

 1. Install the recommended extensions (Meson, C/C++, LLDB)
 2. Open the project in VS Code
 3. Use the "Meson: build" task to build the project
-4. Use the "Debug CLI (Meson)" or "Debug App (Meson)" configurations to debug
+4. Use the "Debug CLI" or "Debug App" configurations to debug

 ## License